stevesaliman/dotfiles/firefox/README.md

   Note that `icons_black_icons.css` doesn't exist, and will need to be made by making a copy of `icons_white_icons.css`.

+  Also note that when installing the new version, it will be necessary to edit the `userChrome.css` file manually one time to get the right versions.

 Debugging style problems
 ------------------------